Selubi/yt-audio-batchdl-windows/README.md

-batch downloads youtube video's audio as audio files. file result will most likely be .opus or .m4a
+batch downloads youtube video's audio as audio files. audio file result will most likely be .opus or .m4a

 this uses youtube-dl and ffmpeg :
 https://github.com/ytdl-org/youtube-dl